julzaza/wildwitchherbs/_posts/2025-07-02-balkan-witches-survived.md

 Let’s keep this magic alive.

-Check out the **[Remedies from Vasa Pelagić’s Narodni Učitelj](/pelagicev-narodni-ucitelj-balkan-remedies/)**, the 19th century Balkan people's teacher book full of good advice.
+Check out the **[Remedies from Vasa Pelagić’s Narodni Učitelj](/pelagicev-narodni-ucitelj-balkan-remedies/)**, a 19th-century Balkan guide full of practical herbal advice and folk wisdom.

 Learn more about **[Vlach Magic of Negotin Region, Serbia](/vlach-magic-negotin-serbia/)** which are legendary in the Balkans.